KmolYuan/apimd/README.md

 ## Stubs

 If a module has a stub file, the stub file will be loaded instead of the module.
-So docstring should be written in stub file first.
+But docstring should be still written in module first.

 ## Inner links